justakevinn/justakevinn.github.io/README.md

-Allowing user to switch between "forward synthesis" and "retrosynthesis" might be helpful.
+Allowing users to switch between "forward synthesis" and "retrosynthesis" might be helpful.
----Idk if I want to do this lol, keep it forward---
+---Done---

 Adding labels (TGT/SM) and arrows so that it is more clear which direction the synthesis is.
----Added---
+---Done---

 Some minor ways a user can cheat and deduce the answer without playing the game

-Refreshing the page multiple times to see which answers in the keyboard always appear - those will be the ones required for the synthesis
+    1) Refreshing the page multiple times to see which answers in the keyboard always appear - those will be the ones required for the synthesis
----Dont think I can actually prevent this---
+    2) Hovering above the boxes and interpreting the meaning of "rxn0_1"

-Hovering above the boxes and interpreting the meaning of "rxn0_1"
+Creating a menu to make user input more aesthetically pleasing
----Working on this---
+---Jonah is working on this---

 Need a good way to reveal the answer when the game is over.
----Working on this---
+---Kevin is working on this---